environment, Health & safety

 Each year, the EHS team sets up bulk collection bins to collect electronic devices to help keep them out of local landfills and be repurposed through other means.

-For four consecutive years from 2016-2019, World Environmental Day events were held for employees and the general public at 3 different DRBA locations in New Jersey and Delaware.
+Now in its fifth year, World Environment Day is celebrated in June at the DRBA for employees and the general public at rotating DRBA locations in New Jersey and Delaware.
+Learn more here.

 We are an active member and support multiple green organizations including: